wangzq/lpmake/README.md

 		# it is configured in nuget: `nuget sources add -Name MyPackages -Source c:\nuget`
 		nuget push -source c:\nuget ObjectDumperLib.nupkg

+ 1. If you want to publish nuget packages using `lpmake -Publish` switch, then you need to define an environment variable named `mynuget` to point to a location when you want to publish the packages, such as `c:\nuget`.

 ## Usage
  1. Ensure your Linqpad query has a special comment line that will be used by this script to differentiate between "program" code and "library" code: the